germs-lab/SOPs/wafergen_SOPs/wafergen-plate-layout.md

 296 | 16
 384 | 12

-Depending on your layout design, you will need to obtain the information on how much volume of samples and probes you will need to send MSU.  in the following 12A_384A, she needs 10ul of samples, and 50ul of assays]
+Depending on your layout design, you will need to obtain the information on how much volume of samples and probes you will need to send MSU.
+This information is in this [excel sheet](link here).
+Do not modify this file within the Box, as it is the template we all share.
+Instead, save it locally for your modifications.
+For example, in the following 12A_384A layout, you will need 10 ul of each sample, and 50 ul of assays.
+Lanying, does this mean 50 uL of probes?

-*   For each layout, the volume of sample and volume of each assay could be different.
-Please refer to the layout you use to give her exact volume of Assays and Samples.
-*   Use 12 assays X 384 samples layout as an example:
+Example using 12 assays X 384 samples layout as an example:

   ![AssaySourcePlate](https://github.com/germs-lab/SOPs/blob/master/images/AssaySourcePlate.png) ![SampleSourcePlate](https://github.com/germs-lab/SOPs/blob/master/images/SampleSourcePlate.png)